quantumrook/quantumrook.github.io/source/content/Physics/Project Snowfall/Modeling Wind.md

 - the density decreases
 - the (relative) velocity of the medium decreases

->![note]
-Aside:
+>[!note] Aside:
 >
 >Now, I could default to a thermodynamic style of reasoning in that:
 >
 >"We assume the process introducing more fluid to the pipe is such that the density remains constant."
 >
 >Which... feels like a cop-out.
-It is not unreasonable to imagine there is a method, albeit most likely very complicated, that introduces fluid into the pipe in a manner such that the density remains a constant: possibly involving values at various intervals that open/close based on the ball's location to ensure fluid is being added at the correct rate.
 >
+>It is not unreasonable to imagine there is a method, albeit likely complicated, that introduces fluid into the pipe in a manner such that the density remains a constant (possibly involving valves at various intervals that open/close based on the ball's location to ensure fluid is being added at the correct rate).
+>
->The other approach is probably less *cheaty* in that we look at the problem through the lens of an incompressible fluid, and then by definition, the density must be constant.
-But then, I would need to still address the issue of defending why the incompressible case applies to the compressible case.
+>The other approach is "less *cheaty*" by looking at the problem through the lens of an incompressible fluid.
+Then, by definition, the density must be constant.
+But I would still need to address the issue of defending why the incompressible case applies to the compressible case.

 Instead, I think the stronger (and more intuitive) approach is to use Conservation of Momentum.
 One of the derivations for pressure involves considering the momentum imparted by each particle against the cross-sectional surface area over a period of time: